Seasons-of-Rust/SoR-Lab-4/README.md

 ### (impl) The fight method

 Next, we're going to set up fights between `Card`s.
-This will be a method on the `Card` struct.
+This will be a method called `fight` on the `Card` struct.
 It will take in an instance of a card with `&self`, and another instance as `other`.
 Here are the rules of a fight:

 - If both cards deal enough damage to kill one another, return a tie
 - If this card deals enough damage to kill the other card, return a win